dodopontocom/yacp/README.md

 - [ ] [...]

 # [YACP] For Operators (technical topic)
-Hi, we have a section for technical subject such as ***Node Configuration/Specs, Tech Support, Scripting, Telegram...***
+Hi, we have a branch for technical subject such as ***Node Configuration/Specs, Tech Support, Scripting, Telegram...***
 For this, refer to our `infrastructure` branch on this repository
 ➪ [INFRA README](https://github.com/dodopontocom/yacp/tree/infrastructure#readme)